karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 I've used the [End to End Learning Architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia.
+The complete model is given as a function named `nvidia_model` in `utils.py` lines 181 through 209

-My model consists of a convolution neural network with 5x5 filter sizes and depths 24, 36 and 48 (`utils.py` lines 124 to 128).
+My model consists of a convolution neural network with 5x5 filter sizes and depths 24, 36 and 48 (`utils.py` lines 185 to 189).
 I've used 3x3 filter size with depth of 64 twice after the previous filters.
 Every layer has been passed into a dropout layer so as to avoid overfitting.
 Then I flattened out the data and used dense layers with ELU activations to get the final steering angle.

-The model includes Exponential Linear Units (ELU) layers to introduce nonlinearities (in `model.py` lines 124 to 139), and the normalized data is fed to model using the preprocessed images from the function `preprocessimage` (in `utils.py` lines 27 to 34).
+The model includes Exponential Linear Units (ELU) layers to introduce nonlinearities (in `model.py` lines 185 to 200), and the normalized data is fed to model using the preprocessed images from the function `preprocessimage` (in `utils.py` lines 27 to 34).
 It also uses dropout layers after every almost every layer to avoid overfitting.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (`utils.py` lines 125 to 140).
+The model contains dropout layers in order to reduce overfitting (`utils.py` lines 185 to 202).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (`utils.py` line 90).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (`utils.py` line 143).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually however the default learning rate (0.01) wasn't giving satisfactory results so I changed it to 0.001 (`utils.py` line 146).
+The model used an adam optimizer, so the learning rate was not tuned manually however the default learning rate (0.01) wasn't giving satisfactory results so I changed it to 0.001 (`utils.py` line 207).
 The model was run for 50 epochs keeping in mind the validation mae as the measure of overfitting and underfitting.

 #### 4. Appropriate training data